remnrem/luna-doc/docs/ref/summaries.md

 _A more verbose display of EDF header information, written to the console_

-Similar to `DESC`, this command writes basic information from the EDF header to the console; per-channel information from the EDF header is also displayed.
+Similar to [`DESC`](summaries.md#desc), this command writes basic information from the EDF header to the console; per-channel information from the EDF header is also displayed.

+<h3>Methods</h3>

+Complete EDF header information is read and written verbatim to the console, including recording-level fields (patient ID, recording info, start date and time) and per-channel fields (transducer type, physical dimension, physical and digital min/max, pre-filtering, and sample rate).
+No signal data are read or processed.

 <h3>Parameters</h3>

-There are no command options for `SUMMARY`.
+There are no command options for [`SUMMARY`](summaries.md#summary).

 <h3>Outputs</h3>

 Text written to the log/console.
-Note that, unlike most Luna commands, `SUMMARY` does not generate any other output, i.e. via Luna's formal [output mechanism](../luna/args.md#output).
+Note that, unlike most Luna commands, [`SUMMARY`](summaries.md#summary) does not generate any other output, i.e. via Luna's formal [output mechanism](../luna/args.md#output).

 <h3>Example</h3>

-To obtain a `SUMMARY` on the command-line with a single EDF:
+To obtain a [`SUMMARY`](summaries.md#summary) on the command-line with a single EDF:

 ```
 luna my.edf -s SUMMARY